bio-agents/Agent-Information-Profiles/README.md

 # Agent Information Profiles

-A *agent information profile* is a JSON document which specifies which agent attributes - defined in [bioagentsSchema](https://github.com/bio-agents/bioagentsSchema) and also listed in the file [agent_attributes.json](https://github.com/bio-agents/Agent-Information-Profiles/blob/master/agent_attributes.json) - should be specified for different types of agents within a set of agent descriptions.
+A *agent information profile* is a JSON document which specifies which agent attributes - defined in [bioagents schema](https://github.com/bio-agents/bioagents schema) and also listed in the file [agent_attributes.json](https://github.com/bio-agents/Agent-Information-Profiles/blob/master/agent_attributes.json) - should be specified for different types of agents within a set of agent descriptions.

-Within a profile, bioagentsSchema [attributes](https://bioagentsschema.readthedocs.io/en/latest/bioagentsschema_elements.html#) may be specified for different [agent types](https://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#agent-type) as:
+Within a profile, bioagents schema [attributes](https://bioagents-schema.readthedocs.io/en/latest/bioagents-schema_elements.html#) may be specified for different [agent types](https://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#agent-type) as:
 * **Mandatory** - the attribute **MUST** be defined
 * **Recommended** - the attribute **SHOULD** be defined
 * **Optional** - the attribute **MAY** be defined